 William Kellen was an attorney and also served as treasurer of the B. F. Sturtevant Company, manufacturers of fans and air handling equipment, founded by his father-in-law, Benjamin Franklin Sturtevant.

 By the 1910-1911 winter season, the Kellens had moved to 32 Commonwealth and Sarah Washburn and her son and daughter-in-law were living there once again.
-By 1912, they had moved back to the Wadsworth Hotel.
+By the 1911-1912 season, they had moved back to the Wadsworth Hotel.

-He died in November of 1918 and Dorothy Simpson moved to 316 Beacon to live with her parents, George and Ada (Whitney) Davis, where she was living in 1920.
+George Simpson died in November of 1918 and Dorothy Simpson moved to 316 Beacon to live with her parents.

 In July of 1922, Dorothy Gardner had 342 Beacon remodeled to lower the front entrance to the basement level, build a rear addition, and install an elevator.
 The remodeling was designed by architect Edward Sears Read.
 Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-47).

-By 1925, it was the home of Philip Stockton and his wife Margaret (Head) Stockton.
+By the 1924-1925 winter season, 342 Beacon was the home of Philip Stockton and his wife Margaret (Head) Stockton.
 They previously had lived at the Hotel Agassiz at 191 Commonwealth and before that at 280 Beacon.
-They also maintained a home in Manchester.
+They also maintained a home in Manchester, Massachusetts.

 Philip Stockton was president of the Old Colony Trust Company.
 In 1929, when it was acquired by the First National Bank of Boston, he became president of the bank.